neopragma/ruby-galaxy/README.md

 end
 ```

-"Application is available" will mean that when we access the API with path / we receive a JSON document containing an element _service_ with value _galaxy_.
-So our expectation could look like this:
+"Application is available" will mean that when a client accesses the API with path / the service returns a JSON document containing an element _service_ with value _galaxy_.
+So the Rspec expectation could look like this:

 ```ruby
 expect(JSON.parse(response)['service'])
     .to eq('galaxy')
 ```

-Of course, we won't execute _curl_ from inside our step definition.
-We'll use the _rest-client_ gem instead.
+The test script won't execute _curl_ from inside the step definition.
+It will use the _rest-client_ gem instead.

 ```ruby
 RestClient.get "https://galaxy-davenicolette339440.codeanyapp.com"
 ```

-Putting that much together, we have the following code, which we save in a file named features/step_definitions/echo_steps.rb.
+Putting that much together results in the following code, which the team saves in a file named features/step_definitions/echo_steps.rb.

 ```ruby
 Given("the application is available") do